powerhome/Blogpost-1/SQL_aggregate_functions.md

 ORDER BY name;
 ```

-Just like the sum function, the average function has the `DISTINCT` and `ALL` modifiers available to it.
+The average net worth between our three celebrities would be **$141,666,667**.

 ### COUNT

 The `COUNT()` function returns the number of rows present in a table.
-In this table we have three entries, Brad, Christoph, and Al.
+In this table we have three entries, Brad, Christoph, and Al. The function below would just return **3** as the count value.

 ```sql
 SELECT COUNT(*)